Skip to main content

 Anxiety and insomnia almost always feed each other.
 We treat both at once.
 We address the biology (cortisol curve, blood sugar, magnesium) while also using CBT-I and, when needed, a short course of medication.
 Treating only one side rarely works.

-Weighted blankets help some people, especially those with anxiety or sensory sensitivity.
+Weighted blankets help some people, particularly those with anxiety or sensory sensitivity.
 The deep pressure stimulation activates the parasympathetic nervous system (your rest-and-digest mode).
 Aim for about 10% of your body weight.
 They are not a fix, but they are a low-risk add-on.

-Yes, mold exposure is a real cause of insomnia, especially in older Philly row homes with damp basements.
+Yes, mold exposure is a real cause of insomnia, particularly in older Philly row homes with damp basements.
 Mold-driven histamine release and inflammation can wake you at night.
 If you wake up congested or with itchy skin, a home inspection by a qualified mold remediator is a reasonable next step.

 Long COVID often disrupts the autonomic nervous system (the system that runs heart rate, breathing, and digestion automatically).
 That can show up as insomnia, racing heart at night, and unrefreshing sleep.
 We test for orthostatic intolerance, run an Organic Acids Test, and use targeted nutrient support to rebuild mitochondrial function.